-Andros, the second-largest of the Cyclades, is a walker’s paradise.
-Its wild mountains are cleaved by fecund valleys with trilling streams and ancient stone mills.
-On this lush island, springs tend to be a feature of each village and waterfalls cascade down hillsides most of the year.
-It’s worth renting a car to get out to the footpaths, many of them stepped and cobbled, that will lead you through these majestic landscapes and among its copious wildflowers and fascinating archaeological remnants.
-The handsome main town of Hora, also known as Andros, is a ship owners' enclave packed with neoclassical mansions.
+Andros, the second-largest island of the Cyclades, has a long and proud seafaring tradition and, conversely, is a walker’s paradise.
+Its wild mountains are cleaved by fecund valleys with bubbling streams and ancient stone mills.
+A lush island, springs tend to be a feature of each village, and waterfalls cascade down hillsides most of the year.
+It’s worth renting a car to get out to the footpaths, many of them stepped and cobbled, which will lead you through majestic landscapes and among wildflowers and archaeological remnants.
+The handsome main town of Hora, also known as Andros, is a shipowners’ enclave packed with neoclassical mansions.